Plan the perfect Ontario golf weekend

 Landings of Willow Creek

 This par 36 course is made for walking with its 9-hole regulation length featuring 14 bunkers and two water hazards.
-It’s a great course for a Friday night arrival or for squeezing in one more golf game before leaving on Sunday.
+It’s an excellent course for a Friday night arrival or squeezing in one more round before leaving on Sunday.

 Location: 424 Penetanguishene Road, Barrie